Dry scalp vs dandruff: difference between dandruff and dry scalp

 The formula delivers a deep hydration you can feel, starting from the first wash.
 It effectively relieves scalp dryness* and its symptoms, including itchiness* and redness.

-Also try our Dry Scalp Care with Almond Oil Shampoo.
+Also try our Hydrating Anti Dandruff Shampoo with aloe, vitamin E & coconut milk.
 It’s specially designed for people with dry scalp and is ideal for restoring natural moisture and locking it in.

 With regular use, your scalp can stay hydrated and visibly flake free.